-It would seem that PSC patients worldwide share the same characteristics regarding sex, age and symptoms on presentation (Table ).
+It would seem that PSC patients worldwide share the same characteristics regarding sex, age and symptoms on presentation (Table 2).
 The only differences of note would be the second peak for age of presentation observed in the Japanese population, as well as of course the overwhelming female predominance reported in the Turkish study.

 ASSOCIATION WITH IBDS

 The intimate relationship between PSC and ulcerative colitis (UC), and to a lesser extent Crohn’s disease (CD), is no secret.
 One of the most attractive hypotheses linking the two entities is that disruption of intestinal mucosa due inflammation results in increased permeability and eventual translocation of bacteria into the portal system, whose cell products may trigger an immune response in genetically susceptible individuals resulting in peribiliary fibrosis.
 Indeed, Grant et al managed to demonstrate the enterohepatic circulation of lymphocytes where memory cells originating from the intestines may actually stimulate hepatic inflammation due to the liver and the intestines sharing the same homing receptors.
 This may help explain why the course of PSC is usually dependent on the severity and extent of bowel involvement.

 In the Dutch study, a total of 114/174 (66%) patients were known to have concurrent IBD, of which 73% had UC while 25% had CD.
 Tichendorf et al reported similar results in a German population, with 172/273 (63%) having concomitant IBD (82% UC, 17% CD, and 1.2% indeterminate colitis).
 A study in a Swedish population reported a slightly higher association of IBD with PSC of 81% (249/305), of which 88% had UC, and 8% had CD.
 The situation in the US was no different, with an association of 71% between IBD and PSC, mainly UC.

 In Japan, however, a much lower prevalence of IBD has been reported by Takikawa et al, with only 125 of the 388 patients (32%) having an established diagnosis of IBD, 79% of which had UC, while 6.4% were diagnosed with CD.
 They also discovered that most patients who were afflicted with IBD were mainly adolescents or young adults.
 The author’s went so far as to suggest that this low prevalence deemed some of the Mayo diagnostic criteria to be inapplicable for Japanese patients.

-The association with IBD seems to show variability depending on geographical location, with higher rates in the European and American population, and a signifi-cantly lower association in Japanese patients (Table ).
+The association with IBD seems to show variability depending on geographical location, with higher rates in the European and American population, and a signifi-cantly lower association in Japanese patients (Table 2).